-This function initiates a consulting call (see the description in the T-Library SDK8.0 C Developer's Guide).
+This function initiates a consulting call.
 The original party (A) is placed on hold for the duration of the consulting call.
 The party (B) who requests the CallConsultInit function is involved in a new consulting call with a third party (C) (see the scenario).
 This function is used only for the IVR-Behind-Switch configuration.

-Note: After this function is called, use one of the following functions to complete the operation:
+- Note: After this function is called, use one of the following functions to complete the operation:

-- "CallConsultRetrieve" on page 49
+- "CallConsultRetrieve" on page 47

-- "CallConsultTransfer" on page 50
+- "CallConsultTransfer" on page 48

-- "CallConsultConference" on page 51
+- "CallConsultConference" on page 49